To create a USB installation device, you will need:

 Notes about size

-2 GB is enough for a live USB flash drive made from a 'CD size' iso file.
-But unless you already have a 2 GB drive, you are recommended to get one with at least 4 GB, hence the general recommendation above.
+Unless you already have a 4 GB drive, you are recommended to get one with at least 8 GB, hence the general recommendation above.

 Notes about bootability